peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 ### Configuration (`config.ini`)

 The `config.ini` file is the central hub for defining all parameters for your experiments.
-The pipeline automatically archives this file with the results for guaranteed reproducibility.
+The pipeline automatically archives this file with the results to document experimental parameters.

 ### Configuration Reference